 Though her ability to be always exactly where she needs to be raises eyebrows, we can’t really accuse Pamela Voorhees of Offscreen Teleportation©, later such a hallmark of the genre; although her choosing just the right bed, at just the right time, is more than a little ridiculous.
 Most of her kills (and her killing, too), are straightforward and gruesome.
-The disposal of Jack is an obvious exception; but despite the open invitation to ponder that kill’s myriad improbabilities – how exactly do you get sufficient upswing, or even have the room for it, while lying under a bed? – it is the more understated logistics of Bill’s dangling death that truly boggle the mind.
+The disposal of Jack is an obvious exception; but despite the open invitation to ponder that kill’s myriad improbabilities – how exactly do you get sufficient upswing while lying under a bed? – it is the more understated logistics of Bill’s dangling death that truly boggle the mind.

 And with this exaggeration of their framework, it became harder to overlook or to excuse certain aspects of these films.

 I may say that I consider both of the main criticisms that tend to be levelled at slasher movies rather absurd: first, that the use of a POV shot is to encourage the viewer to identify with the killer; and second, that they carry a conscious have-sex-and-die message.